dmics/adding-extracting/readme.md

 ## Adding Structure and Extracting Features

 You should already have a project/corpora folder on your Desktop with these files in it.
-If not, you can [download the texts folder here](https://github.com/dmics/commandlinebootcamp/blob/master/dmics-texts.zip).
+If not, you can [download the texts folder here](https://github.com/dmics/adding-extracting/blob/master/project.zip), unzip it, and move it to the Desktop.

 ### Tesseract Optical Character Recognition (OCR)
 #### Description